-I recently read an article on the Medford Mail Tribune website (serving the readership of my community, Ashland, OR), “Lyme Warriors Fight Back,” that compels me to share my reaction.
+I recently read an article on the Medford Mail Tribune website (also serving the readership of my community, Ashland, OR), “Lyme Warriors Fight Back,” that compels me to share my reaction.

 Raising awareness of Lyme disease is important, especially the need for prevention of tick bites and for early treatment.
 But while my heart goes out to people suffering with crippling symptoms that aren’t easily explained or treatable by the medical establishment, I found this Tribune article (and other similar ones I discovered later) to be so one-sided and lacking in scrutiny and investigation that I fear it is potentially harmful to the public.

 I got the impression that the reporter may not realize that there is a big difference between what is understood about “Lyme disease” (LD) by mainstream experts and what is often referred to as “CHRONIC Lyme Disease” (CLD).

 “Lyme disease” is a diagnostic term, widely recognized by the scientific and medical community, that describes a multi-stage, tick-borne illness.
 It is usually successfully treated with about 2-4 weeks of oral antibiotics if caught early, weeks longer and sometimes intravenously if late stage.
 The CDC and other expert organizations say the disease can result in some serious long-lasting symptoms and damage with inadequate or delayed antibiotic treatment (usually resolving within months, once treated) and that “Post Treatment Lyme Diseases Syndrome” is NOT likely caused by hidden remaining active infection.